 - A picture of your pet with your contact information

-When you arrive at the airport, arrive on time.
-Make sure to arrive enough in advance to process your pet as cargo, but not too early.
+Make sure you arrive at the airport on time, and enough in advance to process your pet as cargo, but not too early.
 Most airlines do not let you check in earlier than three hours in advance.

-When giving the airline employee your pet, make sure they have the required documentation.
+When giving the airline employee your pet, double check that they have the required documentation.
 Explain any special needs and feeding requirements.
 Although not required, you may want to tip the airline employee that takes your pet and encourage them to take special care of your pet.

 Once you have checked in your pet, let every airline employee you meet know that you are traveling with a pet.
 The more people that know you are flying with a pet, the more likely it is that you will have no problems during your trip.